robertsLando/node-red-contrib-m-bus/README.md

 ### mbus-client

 Configuration node that stores the M-Bus client connection informations that can be used from other nodes.
 Once a client is inited it will try to open the connection, if it fails it keeps retry.
 Once the connection is opened it scans the M-Bus network (via secondary IDs) to find all connected devices.
-Once the scan is done (**it can takes many minutes, it depends on the number of total meters in the network**) it will emit the event `mbScanComplete` with the array of secondary IDs found:
+Once the scan is done (**it can takes many minutes, depends on the number of total meters in the network**) it will emit the event `mbScanComplete` with the array of secondary IDs found:

 ```javascript
 ['11490378', '11865378', '11497492']